 The legal definition of “wrongful conviction” is the conviction of a person accused of a crime which, as a result of an ensuing investigation, proves erroneous.

-According to a long-term study by the National Registry of Exonerations (NRE), 2,265 people in the U.S. have been exonerated between 1989 and 2017, after having served a combined 20,080 years behind bars.
-It’s an unspeakable tragedy: spending decades of your life incarcerated for an offense you never committed, but it occurs with alarming frequency.
+A long-term study performed by the National Registry of Exonerations (NRE) reported over 2,500 people in the U.S. had been exonerated between 1989 and 2019, after having served more than a combined 22,000 years behind bars.
+It’s a tragedy– spending decade of your life incarcerated for an offense you never committed– yet it occurs with alarming frequency.

-If you or a loved one has been wrongfully convicted, the NYC law offices of Friedman, Levy, Goldfarb & Green can help you pursue justice.
-An experienced civil rights attorney in New York can provide sound counsel on the best strategy to rectify this serious injustice.
-We have answers to your questions and leverage a demonstrable track record of success litigating wrongful conviction cases.
+If you or a loved one have been wrongfully convicted, the NYC law offices of Friedman, Levy, Goldfarb, Green & Bagley, P.C. can help you pursue justice.
+An experienced NYC civil rights lawyer from our team can provide sound counsel on the best strategy to rectify this.
+We have answers to your questions and we leverage a demonstrable track record of success litigating wrongful conviction cases.